-Your past experience and qualifications will have an impact on the cost of your landscape gardener insurance.
+Your past experience and qualifications will have an impact on the cost of your gardener public liability insurance.
 If you are qualified and have been trading for a number of years without having had to make any insurance claims, your insurance will be cheaper than it will be if you are new to the business, haven’t had any training or have made a number of claims in the past.

 Some insurers will also use your credit score when determining how much to charge you for your insurance because they believe that if you have a poor credit score, you’re more likely to make an insurance claim.

 Some landscaping work is more hazardous than other types of landscaping.
 If you’re only landscaping residential gardens, your insurance will be cheaper than it will be if you’re working at height or if your landscaping activities involve major excavation work.

 Where you are based and where you are working will also have an impact on the premium.
 In some areas, the risk of theft is higher and as such, in those areas it will cost more to insure your business property, such as your tools and equipment, because there’s a greater chance that you’ll have to make an insurance claim following a theft loss.

 The insurance cover you require affects how likely you are to make a claim because if you’re insured against more types of risk, you have more opportunities to make a claim.

 That’s not to say that you should cut corners when deciding what insurance to purchase because, in the event of you having to make a claim, the premium you’ve paid will suddenly change from being just another business expense into a wise investment.
 You could save money by not buying personal accident & sickness insurance, for instance, but if you did that, you might struggle to pay your monthly bills if you were unable to work because you were ill or had been injured.